spatstat/spatstat.github.io/book.md

 ---
-title: Book - Spatial Point Patterns: Methodology and Applications with R
+title: Book - Spatial Point Patterns - Methodology and Applications with R
 layout: master
 ---

 # Forthcoming book

-Our new book [Spatial Point Patterns:
-Methodology and Applications with R][1] will be published in November.
+Our new book [Spatial Point Patterns: Methodology and Applications with R][1] will be published in November.

 The book explains the principles and practice of analysing spatial point patterns.